 What I love about this dish is, I can put any of my favourite vegetables and protein.
-That is one of the best way to use up all the leftover vegetables from the fridge.
+That is one of the best ways to use up all the leftover vegetables from the fridge.

-Chop Suey is one of our family's go-to Chinese stir fry recipes that everyone loves.
-I've learned this recipe from my dad, and he usually made it with loads of prawns, vegetables, and boiled quail eggs for us.
+Chop Suey is one of our family's go-to easy stir fry recipes that everyone loves.
+I learned this recipe from my dad, and he usually made it with loads of prawns, vegetables, and boiled quail eggs for us.
 When I was a kid I didn't eat many vegetables but when my dad make chop suey at home, I can eat up every bit of it.
 This dish is so satisfying and filling and if you haven't tried it at home, I highly recommend trying it at least once.
-You will be amazed by how easy and tasty the result come out!
+You will be amazed by how easy and tasty the results come out!

 What goes in the dish:

-In most restaurants button mushrooms, baby corn, carrot, snap peas, pak choy, bok choy, bean sprouts are mostly added.
+In most restaurants button mushrooms, baby corn, carrot, snap peas, pak choy, bok choy, and bean sprouts are mostly added.
 If you can't find all vegetables, don't worry.
 Feel free to add any of your favourite stir fry vegetables.

 Thick starchy delicious stir fry sauce is the key part of the dish.
 You will need a few simple seasonings sauces, I usually add light soy sauce, oyster sauce, sesame oil, and white pepper.
 Add chicken stock to bring more umami flour to the sauce.
 You can use corn starch or potato starch(flour) or tapioca starch to thicken the gravy.
 If you don't have chicken stock in hand, you can add vegetable stock or water to the sauce.
 Make sure to mix all the sauce ingredients in one bowl before you start your stir fry.